bapspatil/Elon/README.md

 ### [Espresso](https://developer.android.com/training/testing/espresso)

 I've used Espresso for UI testing in this app.
 Espresso makes it easy to write reliable user interface tests.

+## Things to work on in the future

+* LiveData and Data Binding could be used for cleaner View-related code.
+* RecyclerViewMatcher tests in `androidTest` only matches and asserts the first item in the RecyclerView for now.
+It could be extended to match all items by scrolling down to each item and making assertions.
+* Koin could be used in place of Dagger 2 for cleaner code.
+* RxJava 2 could be replaced with Kotlin Coroutines; Retrofit now supports `Deferred`.
+* Better UI with Material Components.

 ## Developed By